jump-dev/JuMP.jl/docs/src/nlp.md

               ∇f::Function, ∇²f::Function)
 ```

-The input differs for functions which take a single input argument and functions
+The input differs between functions which take a single input argument and
-which take more than one.
-For univariate functions, the derivative evaluation
+functions which take more than one.
+For univariate functions, the derivative
-routines should return a number which represents the first and second-order
+evaluation routines should return a number which represents the first and
-derivatives respectively.
-For multivariate functions, the derivative evaluation
+second-order derivatives respectively.
+For multivariate functions, the
-routines will be passed a gradient vector which they must explicitly fill.
+derivative evaluation routines will be passed a gradient vector which they must
-Second-order derivatives of multivariate functions are not currently supported;
+explicitly fill.
+Second-order derivatives of multivariate functions are not
-this argument should be omitted.
-The following example sets up the same
+currently supported; this argument should be omitted.
+The following example sets
-optimization problem as before, but now we explicitly provide evaluation
+up the same optimization problem as before, but now we explicitly provide
-routines for the user-defined functions:
+evaluation routines for the user-defined functions:

 ```julia
 my_square(x) = x^2